code-Jyu/code-Jyu/README.md

 This are my main IT skills: Python, MySQL, Machine Learning, Web Scrapping & API's, Matplotlib, Seaboarn, Git and Tableau.

-I am a resilient, dedicated and methodical person who is always willing to learn.
+I am a resilient, dedicated and enthusiastic person who is always willing to learn.
 I am so excited about what I am doing right now 😄

 You can find in my repositories my main projects I worked on while I was in Ironhack: